isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/charts/chart-types.md

 Distribution visualisations are used to visualise the distribution of data, useful especially for ordered data ranging from lowest to highest.
 The distribution is analysed and used for trend analysis to gain meaningful insights.

 Some common distribution visualisations used are:
-- Scatter charts
+- scatter charts
-- Histogram
+- histogram

 ![The 'Distribution' branches of the tree diagram from the 'Choosing an appropriate chart type' section.
 'Distribution' is written at the base with a line splitting into two parts.
 The left line is labelled 'Single variable' and the right line is labelled 'Two variables'.
 The left branch splits into 'Few data points' on the left, with an example of 'Bar histogram', and 'Many data points' on the right, with an example of 'Line histogram'.
 The 'Two variables' branch goes directly to an example of 'Scatter plot'.](../images/distribution.png)